 The best thing you can do is support city lawmakers working to find a reasonable solution to the city scaffolding problem.
 New scaffolds are being designed that are brighter, more visually appealing, and less obstructive on sidewalks and around buildings.
 Encourage local businesses or building owners to use this type of scaffolding, so that city streets become safer and more enjoyable for all pedestrians.

 If you trip and fall over a scaffold, or fall off a scaffold while working, take legal action against the building owner so that they realize leaving these obstructions up for an indefinite period of time is unacceptable.
-For more information, call the attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353.
+For more information, call the attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353.